kiwix/kiwix-js/README.md

 Be sure to get your ZIM archives only from a secure source, such as the official Kiwix library.
 This is because ZIM archives can run dynamic code in your browser.
 While we do our best to sandbox the ZIM's content, a detemined malicious ZIM could remove the sandbox and redirect the iframe to, say, a phishing Web site.
 For this reason we now show a Security Warning when you open a ZIM with dynamic content in ServiceWorker mode for the first time.
-If you do not trust the source of the ZIM, and wish to browser static content safely, then open the ZIM first in Secure Mode before deciding whether to switch to ServiceWorker Mode.
+If you do not trust the source of the ZIM, and wish to browser static content safely, then open the ZIM first in Safe Mode before deciding whether to switch to ServiceWorker Mode.

 ## Compatibility